luiswirth/bsc-thesis/src/matter.typ

 - Possible improvements and future work (e.g., efficiency, higher-order elements, more general manifolds)
 - Broader impact (e.g., Rust in scientific computing, FEEC extensions)
 - Discarded ideas and failed apporaches (generic dimensionality à la nalgebra/eigen)

+A far more meaningful PDE system that has some really interesting applications in real-life are Maxwell's Equation describing Electromagnetism.
+FEEC is the perfect fit for Maxwell's equations, since the relativistic variant of them is also formulated in terms of differential geometry as is general relativity.
+This means that purely thanks to the generality of the library we are able to solve Maxwell's equations on the curved 4D spacetime manifold.